davidjcastner/greentealatte/README.md

 Throws any error that occured to stop tests from running or throws a RuntimeException after all tests have been run if one of them failed.

+## Found an issue or bug?

+Check to see if the bug was reported under open issues.
+If if isn't reported, please create an issue.